octavenz/wagtailextraicons/README.md

 ## Versions

+#### Version 3.X.X
+Is for use with Wagtail versions 3.0 and above.
+This uses Wagtail's updated module paths from version 3.0.

 #### Version 2.X.X
 Is for use with Wagtail versions 2.15 and above.
 This version uses wagtail's new Svg icon system.

+This version works with Wagtail versions 3.0 and 4.*, but is deprecated for those.

 #### Version 1.X.X
 Is for use with Wagtail versions below 2.15.
 This version uses wagtail's old Icon font system.